Arden97/arfman/README.md

 # Arfman

-A CLI tree-like file manager written in Python.
+A CLI tree-like file browser written in Python.

 ## Installation